chahalltek/eat-platform/docs/tables.md

-# TanStack Table in EAT
+# TanStack Table in ETE

-This guide documents how we use [TanStack Table](https://tanstack.com/table) across EAT.
+This guide documents how we use [TanStack Table](https://tanstack.com/table) across ETE.
 It explains the reasoning behind our stack, the EATTable abstraction, and the repeatable steps for creating and testing tables so the approach is sustainable across the organization.

 ## Why TanStack Table